authelia/authelia/docs/content/integration/prologue/get-started.md

 - When integrating Authelia with a proxy users should read the specific [Proxy Integration Important Notes](../proxies/introduction.md#important-notes).

+## Documentation Variables

+Some of the values presented in the documentation can automatically be replaced with documentation variables.

+{{< sitevar-preferences >}}

 ## Configuration

 It's important to customize the configuration for *Authelia* in advance of deploying it.
 The configuration is static and